patrickschu/tgdp/summer16/mapping/vowel_measurements_protocol.md

 ###Notes
-the /r/ that follows makes things difficult
+the /r/ that follows makes things difficult for all /ue/ words the /i/ in honig is variably followed by a /k/ or a /ch/

 ####Future